 There is enough to see for a day or two in Cefalu.
 But there's no need to stress about the sights.
 You'll see them anyway if you spend a few days there.

 Cefalu is beautiful and pleasant.
-A good alternative to Taormina, with the difference that Cefalu is not quite so crowded in the summer.
+It is a good alternative to Taormina, another famous Sicilian beach resort, considering that it is not quite as crowded in the summer.

 The population of Cefalu is 14,000.
 So the town doesn't empty even after the holiday season is over.

-The town center is Piazza Duomo.
-In it, is the city's main attraction: the Cathedral of Cefalu.
+The town center is Piazza Duomo, where you'll find also the Cathedral of Cefalu.

 Norman king Roger II built it in the 1100s, planning to make Cefalu the capital of his kingdom.

-Unfortunately for him, he died before his plan came to fruition.
-And so, Palermo was able to keep its status as the capital of the island.
+Unfortunately for him, he died before his plan came to fruition, so Palermo maintained its status as the island's capital.

 Piazza Duomo is also the starting point of the city's main street, Corso Ruggero.

-The old town with its small alleys spreads around it.
+The old town with its tiny alleys spreads around it.
 The beach is only a short walk away.

 Although Cefalu is a popular holiday destination, it has retained its local character.
 Both Sicilians and foreign tourists enjoy themselves here.